Sydney Gay and Lesbian Mardi Gras: Support

 In the 2000s the Mardi Gras organisation struck financial trouble, and collapsed.
 This was attributed at the time to poor financial management and a downturn in international tourism following the attack on the World Trade Center in New York City, while another explanation was given as Australia's ongoing public liability crisis, which has seen massive insurance premiums impose a significant burden on community and public events, if not preventing them.
 As a consequence of the impending collapse of the organisation, there was a groundswell of concern and support within Sydney's LGBTQI communities for the continuation of the work and events of Mardi Gras.
 A series of crisis meetings culminated in the creation of a reformed organisation "New Mardi Gras" being formed to continue the Parade, the Festival & the Party.

 In 2008, it was announced that the Government of New South Wales would provide funding for Mardi Gras as it had become part of the state's Master Events Calendar.
 Limited funds have also been sourced from the Sleaze Ball party held in Sydney towards the end of the year.
 Mardi Gras still receives significant public support and the event now receives some limited government funding.

 In 2013, a temporary rainbow crossing was created by City of Sydney Council as part of the 35th anniversary celebrations.
-The rainbow crossing proved popular with tourists and when it was removed a protest campaign, DIY rainbow crossing, emerged and was picked up by the local and international media.
+The rainbow crossing proved popular with tourists and when it was removed as part of a condition with Roads & Maritime Services when the rainbow crossing was built, DIY rainbow crossings, emerged and was picked up by the local and international media.
+In 2018 the rainbow crossing was reinstated.